RedShift51/RelativePoseCam/README.md

 dataset class.

 Solution.
-For this task I chase resnet-34 architecture for extract features for each image in current pair.
+For this task I used resnet-34 architecture for extract features for each image in current pair.
 Then I concatenate two feature tensors and provide it as input for 3-layer fully convolutional NN, consists of convolutional layers.
 The final layer produces 6-dimanesional vector (first 3 components - for angles, activation function - tanh, second 3 components - for displacement).
 The loss function is MAE, because I used videos from smartphone, and quality of frames in sample may be relatively bad.
 If I use MSE, the NN will adjust to relatively big number of outliers.

+Example of inference and training / validation loss you can see below.